DJ Kool Herc: Influence on artists

 In 1975, the young Grandmaster Flash, to whom Kool Herc was, in his words, "a hero", began DJing in Herc's style.
 By 1976, Flash and his MCs The Furious Five played to a packed Audubon Ballroom in Manhattan.
 Venue owners were often nervous of unruly young crowds, however, and soon sent hip hop back to the clubs, community centres and high school gymnasiums of the Bronx.

 Afrika Bambaataa first heard Kool Herc in 1973.
 Bambaataa, at that time a general in the notorious Black Spades gang of the Bronx, obtained his own soundsystem in 1975 and began to DJ in Herc's style, converting his followers to the non-violent Zulu Nation in the process.
 Kool Herc began using The Incredible Bongo Band's "Apache" as a break in 1975.
-It became a firm b-boy favorite—"the Bronx national anthem"—and is still in use in hip hop today.
+It became a firm b-boy favourite—"the Bronx national anthem"—and is still in use in hip hop today.
 Steven Hager wrote of this period:

 For over five years the Bronx had lived in constant terror of street gangs.
 Suddenly, in 1975, they disappeared almost as quickly as they had arrived.
 This happened because something better came along to replace the gangs.
 That something was eventually called hip-hop.

 In 1979, the record company executive Sylvia Robinson assembled a group she called The Sugarhill Gang and recorded "Rapper's Delight".
 The hit song ushered in the era of commercially released hip hop.
 By that year's end, Grandmaster Flash was recording for Enjoy Records.
 In 1980, Afrika Bambaataa began recording for Winley.
 By this time, DJ Kool Herc's star had faded.

 Grandmaster Flash suggests that Herc may not have kept pace with developments in techniques of cueing (lining up a record to play at a certain place on it).
 Developments changed techniques of cutting (switching from one record to another) and scratching (moving the record by hand to and fro under the stylus for percussive effect) in the late 1970s.
 Herc said he retreated from the scene after being stabbed at the Executive Playhouse while trying to intercede in a fight, and the burning down of one of his venues.
 In 1980, Herc had stopped DJing and was working in a record shop in South Bronx.